xBridge

 Utilizing Live Algae for Indoor Air Oxygenation

 AlgenAir has developed and built its first commercial-sized aerium for installation at Pittsburgh International Airport.
 The aerium harnesses the natural power of algae to reduce carbon dioxide (CO2) and produce oxygen (O2), combating indoor air pollution.
-This is possible because algae, like plants, use photosynthesis.
-In fact, algae are responsible for 60% of the world’s oxygen production.
+The 100-gallon system has hundreds of billions of microalgae cells growing inside, which is the equivalent of the air purification capacity of 4,500 house plants.

 Autonomous Food Delivery Robots